 The goal to publish the stories and photographs in a book so they might act as a single voice for the generation.
-That is why it is so important I interview people from all states, and from all walks of life.
 We learn from stories, not from numbers.
 Hopefully this book will add humanity to those history lessons taught in gradeschool.